dentarg/auth0-blog/_includes/asides/vue.markdown

 ### Sign Up for Auth0

 You'll need an [Auth0](https://auth0.com) account to manage authentication.
 You can sign up for a <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">free account here</a>.
-Next, set up an Auth0 client app and API so Auth0 can interface with an Angular app and Node API.
+Next, set up an Auth0 client app and API so Auth0 can interface with a Vue.js app and Node API.

 ### Set Up a Client App